CART: Compositional Auto-Regressive Transformer for Image Generation: Proposed Approach

 \section{Proposed Approach}

-We propose a novel approach in which the model initially predicts a smooth, piecewise-constant base image, subsequently refining it through iterative addition of details.
-Our training methodology comprises three key steps:

-\begin{itemize} \item \textbf{Decomposition}: Each training image is decomposed into $n$ hierarchical base-detail factors, representing progressive layers of detail. \item \textbf{Encoding and Tokenization}: The factors are encoded into a latent space using a Vector Quantized Variational Auto-Encoder (VQ-VAE), preserving essential features while reducing dimensionality. \item \textbf{Iterative Prediction}: A Transformer decoder architecture is trained to predict the successive detail factor (token-map) of the image, enabling controlled and incremental addition of details. \end{itemize}
+We propose a novel approach for autoregressive image generation where the model initially generates a base image focusing on global structure, and subsequently refines it through iterative detail addition.
+Our training methodology comprises three steps: \textbf{(1) Decomposition}: Each training image is decomposed into $n$ hierarchical factors representing progressive detail layers, \textbf{(2) Encoding and Tokenization}: The factors are encoded into a latent space using a VQ-VAE, preserving essential features while reducing dimensionality, \textbf{(3) Iterative Prediction}: A Transformer decoder is trained to predict successive detail factors (token-maps), enabling incremental detail addition.